austimkelly/ghas-utils/pull_all_security_alerts/implementing-a-ghas-reporting-strategy.md

 ### Make sure your insights are actionable!

-While some reporting can give us an idea to the volume of alerts coming through, that alone is likely not important to take action.
-Be sure you differential between reporting and insights: an insight is a piece of information can be used directly to take some sort of action.
+While some reporting can give us an idea of the volume of alerts coming through, that alone is likely not important.
+Be sure you differentiate between reporting and insights: an insight is a piece of information that can be used directly to take some sort of action.

-For example, consider secrets push protection and insight.
+For example, consider secrets push protection feature and a generated insight.
 The action would be an identified owner to take the following action:

-* Review the push protection bypassed alert
+* Review the push protection bypassed alert.
-* Determine if it's a valid secret or not.
+* Determine if the bypass is a valid secret or not.
 * If a valid secret, work with the developer to remove the secret from the codebase and rotate the secret.
-* If it's a legitimate bypass, consider other bypass patterns and if you can build exclusion roles (e.g. for unit tets).
+* If it's a legitimate bypass, consider other bypass patterns and if you can build exclusion roles (e.g. for unit tests).

 ## What GHAS reporting exists to answer these questions?

 The next step in building a reporting strategy is to understand what reporting is available to you "out-of-the-box".
 Github Advanced Security has excellent reporting capabilities documented (see References).
-It can be difficult to get a bird's eye view of the reporting feature across Enterprise, Organization, and Repository scopes.
-I've built a template in a Google Sheet: [GHAS Security Reporting Capabilities](https://docs.google.com/spreadsheets/d/1gZz0dPl6jLYyNqhglIyzkoy-oq_Q38wh3xx6_WKW8sg/edit#gid=0) that provides a flattened view of what metrics are available for each scope.
+It can be difficult to get a "bird's eye view" of the reporting feature across Enterprise, Organization, and Repository scopes.
+I've built a template in a Google Sheet, [GHAS Security Reporting Capabilities](https://docs.google.com/spreadsheets/d/1gZz0dPl6jLYyNqhglIyzkoy-oq_Q38wh3xx6_WKW8sg/edit#gid=0) which provides a flattened view of what metrics are available for each scope.
 A scope is defined as the ownership level: Enterprise, Organization, or Repository.
 By comparing your own questions and desired insights against existing capabilities you can get a quick glimpse of what you can get out-of-the-box versus what you would need to build custom reporting for.

 ![Reporting Capabilities Image](./img/reporting_capabilities_checklist.png)